billdueber/threach/README.markdown

 ## Major problem

-I can't figure out how to exit gracefully from within a threach loop.
+I can't figure out how to exit gracefully from a threach loop.

+  begin
+    ('a'..'z').threach(2, :each_with_index) do |letter, i|
+      break if i > 10  # will deadlock under jruby; fine under ruby
+      # raise StandardError if i > 10 # deadlock under jruby; find under ruby
+      puts letter
+    end
+  rescue
+    puts "Rescued; broke out of the loop" end

+The `break` under jruby prints "Exception in thread "Thread-1" org.jruby.exceptions.JumpException$BreakJump," but if there's a way to catch that in the enclosing code I sure don't know how.

 Use of `catch` and `throw` seemed like an obvious choice, but they don't work across threads.
-Then I thought I'd use `catch` within the consumers and throw an error at the producer, but that doesn't work, either.
-A generic rescue will work under ruby but not jruby.
+Then I thought I'd use `catch` within the consumers and throw or raise an error at the producer, but that doesn't work, either.

+I'm clearly up against (or well beyond) my knowledge limitations, here.

 If anyone has a solution to what should be a simple problem (and works under both ruby and jruby) boy, would I be grateful.